Coccyx Tailbone Injury: Runner’s Guide to Treatment and Prevention

 B. Semi-permanent nerve block

-Freezing the nerves (cryoanalgesia) may block the pain for weeks or even moths.
+Freezing the nerves (cryoanalgesia) may block the pain for weeks or even months.
 A valid non-destructive alternative may be the pulsed radiofrequency treatment which causes lesions to the nerves without damaging them.

 C. Permanent nerve block